Building a New Revenue Engine When the Old One Never Had to Sell

 The Perceived Problem

-What wasn’t fully visible yet was the depth of the transition required.
+What wasn't fully visible yet was the depth of the transition required.
 This was a team that had always operated in a captive-demand environment.
 They had not needed to prospect, position, or generate demand independently.
+The muscle simply didn't exist, and a senior hire alone couldn't create it.

 What Was Actually Happening

 The organisation was attempting to create a standalone go-to-market engine while keeping the same people, the same habits, and the same operating assumptions.
-Selling wasn’t underdeveloped, it was absent.
+Selling wasn't underdeveloped.
+It was absent.

 Time was the real constraint.
+The window to establish a standalone position was not indefinite.

-The Uniquely Hard Challenge
+The Unique Challenge

-The challenge was to build a revenue engine without forcing the organisation to become something it wasn’t, yet.
+Each carried real risk.
+Doing it wrong would have slowed both businesses.
+The challenge was to build a revenue engine without forcing the organisation to become something it wasn't, yet.

 What Changed

-• A content and design agency was brought in to support positioning and narrative
+• A content and design agency was brought in to support positioning and narrative development

 • A specialist was added to support partnerships and ecosystem development